newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/logistics-site-evaluation.md

 name: Evaluate Your Location
 id: logistics-site-evaluation
 ---
-You will need a commercial warehouse with a loading dock to store goods while you coordinate their transportation.
+You will need a commercial warehouse with a loading dock to legally store goods while you coordinate their transportation.

 ---
 ### Common Types of Warehouse Spaces